My Quiet Kitchen

 Instructions

 • Add the noodles to the pot and cook according to package directions (increase heat to maintain a simmer).
-Once noodles are tender, return bok choy to the pot.
+When the noodles are almost done, return the bok choy to the pot so it can heat through.
 Remove the star anise before serving.
+Garnish with sliced green onion and sesame seeds.

 Notes